RadhaKrishn: Plot

-Chapter 1 : Radha-Krishna's teenage
+Chapter 1 : Radha-Krishn's teenage

-Krishna's devotee, Sridama curses Radha in Goloka to forget Krishna for 100 years and live in Bhuloka.
-This was a part of cosmic play as it was time for Krishna to make his entry into the mortal world.
+Krishn's devotee, Sridama curses Radha-Lakshmi in Goloka to forget Krishn for 100 years and live on Earth.
+This was a part of cosmic play as it was time for Krishn-Vishnu to make his entry into the mortal world to save Bhudevi from evil.
 Radha and Krishna are reborn in Barsana and Mathura respectively.

-Krishna is destined to kill his maternal uncle, Kamsa.
-Meanwhile, Ayan, Radha's friend loves Radha and he tries to separate Radha from Krishna.
-Krishna defeats Vyomasura, a demon whose marriage was fixed with Radha.
-Krishna removes all humanly weaknesses like bhaya (fear), moha (greed), krodha (anger), ghrina (hatred), irshya (envy), ahankara (pride) and heenbhavna (lack of self-confidence) out of Radha.
-In the process, she becomes closer to Krishna but is forced to marry Ayan.
-Later she realises that this marriage is merely an illusion as she can't marry anyone except Krishna because she is the incarnation of Lakshmi.
-Radha understands that her marriage is fake and eternally, she is Krishna's consort after Brahma completes Brahma Kalyāna (heavenly wedding) of Radha and Krishna in Goloka.
+Krishn is destined to kill his evil maternal uncle, Kansa.
+Meanwhile, Ayan, Radha's friend loves Radha and he tries to separate Radha from Krishn.
+Krishn defeats Vyomasura, a demon whose marriage was fixed with Radha.
+Krishn removes all humanly weaknesses like bhaya (fear), moha (greed), krodha (anger),irshya (envy), ahankara (pride), grihna (hatred) and heenbhavna (lack of self-confidence) out of Radha.
+In the process, she becomes closer to Krishn but is forced to marry Ayan.
+Later she realises that this marriage is merely an illusion as she can't marry anyone except Krishna because she is the incarnation of Lakshmi and Krishn is none other than Vishnu, Lakshmi's consort.
+Radha understands that her marriage is fake and eternally, she is Krishn's consort after Brahma completes Brahma Kalyāna (heavenly wedding) of Radha and Krishn in Goloka.

-Krishna, along with Balarama, defeats the demons sent by Kamsa such as Putana, Bakasura, Aghasura, Timirasura, Sudarshana, Arishtasura, Keshi, Vyomasura, Dhenukasura, Ekadansha, Pralambasura, the evil enchanter Sammohana, and his 8 brothers who are defeated by Radha's Ashtalakshmi (8 incarnations of Lakshmi) avatars.
-Finally, Kans calls Krishna and Balaram to Mathura for killing them.
-However Balaram kills Kamsa's eight brothers and Krishna kills Kamsa.
-Krishna's biological parents Devaki and Vasudeva are freed from prison and Kana's imprisoned father Ugrasena is crowned king.
-Now, Krishna, Balarama and the Yadavas move to Dwaraka, their new home.
+Ugrasena is crowned king.
+Now, Krishn, Balarama and the Yadavas move to Dwaraka, their new home.
 Balarama marries Revati (Jyotishmati) in her earlier life, who loved Balarama as Shesha.
-Elsewhere, Krishna marries Rukmini.
+Elsewhere, Krishn marries Rukmini.
 Later, Krishna also marries Satyabhama and Jambavati.
 He then kills the evil Narakasura and his general Mura.